cpowell720/thenewsprint.co/_posts/2015-02-15-the-sunday-edition.markdown

 *![](http://thenewsprint.s3.amazonaws.com/media/2015/02/Self-Portrait-Smaller-2.jpg)*

-I was playing around with the Olympus iOS app and used the live view to snap this photo.
+I was playing around with the [Olympus iOS app](https://itunes.apple.com/ca/app/olympus-image-share/id561896860?mt=8&uo=4&at=1l3v5At) — which has been updated for the iPhone 6 and 6 Plus! — and used the live view to snap this photo.
 It was a neat experiment.

 Happy Sunday.